-She is a native of the state of Espírito Santo, Brazil, came from Rio de Janeiro, where she lived at the time, to the U. S. 28 years ago.
-She is a very active member of the community always willing to help.
+Maria Lourdes Silva, a native of the state of Espírito Santo, Brazil, came from Rio de Janeiro, where she lived at the time, to the U. S. 35 years ago.
+She is a very active member of the community, always willing to help.
 She has volunteered for several organizations, such as Respond, Jane Doe, MAPS, Best Buddies, and the Special Olympics.
 She also volunteers during elections to get the vote out.
 Lourdes lives in Newton, she has three children and one granddaughter.
 She is an independent consultant for Mary Kay.
 A longtime volunteer for the BWG, she joined the Board in December of 2012.
-Last year she acted as a volunteer for the AmeriCorps program and now is teaching citizenship classes Saturdays at BWG.
-Lourdes lives in Somerville, is 54, a victim of DV, and low income.
+She acted as a volunteer for the AmeriCorps program and taught citizenship classes on Saturdays at BWG.
+Lourdes lives in Newton, is 63, has two children, and is a survival of DV.

 One of the co-founders of the Brazilian Women’s Group, she came to Boston 30 years ago to study English.
 Regina worked as an interpreter for Somerville Hospital, coordinated a Women’s International Clinic at St. Elizabeth Medical Center,

 and was a program coordinator for the Somerville Family Network.
 Currently, she is the director of the Somerville Parent Information Center.
 Regina was re-elected to the Board in 2005, and serves as President.
-She lives in Somerville, is a single mom, 52, and low middle class.
+She lives in Somerville, is a single mom.

 Heloisa Maria Galvão is from Ilha Grande, in the state of Rio de Janeiro, and emigrated to the U.S. in 1988.
 She is a co-founder of the Brazilian Women’s Group and its Executive-Director.
 She is the recipient of several awards, including the Decoration “Ordem do Rio Branco” awarded by the President of Brazil to Brazilians living overseas who are recognized by outstanding services to Brazil and Brazilian immigrants (September 2002).
-She worked as a community field coordinator and language tester for the Boston Public Schools for 20 years and taught Portuguese at Harvard University Department of Romance Languages.
 She holds Master degrees in Print Journalism and in Broadcast Journalism from Boston University.
 Her latest publications are “A Ditadura como eu lembro” (The dictatorship how I remember it) in Caminhando e Contando.
 Memória da ditadura brasileira (Walking and Telling.
-Memories of the Brazilian dictatorship), printing EDUFBA – Federal University of Bahia, 2015, and “An Oral History of Brazilian Women Immigrants in the Boston Area”, in Passing Lines, Sexuality and immigration (Edited by Brad Epps, keja Valens, and Bill Johnson Gonzalez, Harvard University, The David Rockefeller Center for Latin American Studies, 2005.
+Memories of the Brazilian dictatorship), printing EDUFBA – Federal University of Bahia, 2015, and “An Oral History of Brazilian Women Immigrants in the Boston Area”, in Passing Lines, Sexuality and immigration (Edited by Brad Epps, keja Valens, and Bill Johnson Gonzalez, Harvard University, The David Rockefeller Center for Latin American Studies, 2005.)

 ENGAGE YOURSELF.
-YOUR CONTRIBUTION CAN TRANSFORM WOMEN’S LIFE.
+YOUR CONTRIBUTION CAN TRANSFORM WOMEN’S LIves.